Three Spring Dangers to Your Roof

 A roofing contractor can inspect your roof and look for any damage or potential dangers.
-There are three spring dangers to your roof that you will want to be aware of, and you’ll want to have your roof inspected every spring season.
-Those three things include:
+There are three spring dangers to your roof that you should be aware of.
+To be safe, it’s best to have your roof inspected every spring season.

-• Overhanging tree branches can be a danger to your roof.
+Overhanging tree branches can be a danger to your roof.
 Keep tree branches trimmed and preferably away from your roof as much as possible.
 Falling branches can ruin your shingles and damage your roof, especially the larger ones.
-Spring’s high winds and heavy rains can cause branches to fall, but so can heavy snow.
+Spring’s high winds and heavy rains can cause branches to fall, but so can heavy snow in the winter.

-• Remove any twigs, leaves, and other debris that have fallen on your roof over the fall and winter seasons.
-Standing debris can cause rot, mold, and damage to shingles and roof boards.
-Plus embers from a nearby fire could reach any debris on your roof and spark a flame causing a house fire, so keep your roof free from debris at all times as possible.
+Debris on your roof can cause long-term damage.
+Remove any twigs, leaves, and other debris that have fallen on your roof over the fall and winter seasons.
+Standing debris can hold onto water, keeping your roof moist long after any ain has stopped.
+The moisture can cause rot, mold, and damage to shingles and roof boards.
+Plus, embers from a nearby fire could reach any debris on your roof and spark a flame causing a house fire.
+Keep your roof free from debris at all times with regular cleanings and inspections.

 If you live in an area where you get snow, keep in mind that heavy snows can sit on a roof causing damage from the weight and the melting liquid.
 Ice dams can form at the edge of your roof when heavy snows are followed by slightly warmer days and colder nights.
 The main section of your roof may become heated from the sun and radiant heat from inside the home.
 The edge of the roof that overhangs the house is much colder.
 As snow melts on the main part of the roof, it flows down to the edge where it freezes.
 Once a significant ice dam has formed in this way, new melting snow has nowhere to go.
 The water accumulates on your roof and finds any way it can to flow downward.
 Even the tiniest holes and cracks can become significant roof leaks.